Don has been an avid traveler and motorhome owner for most of his life. He shares his experiences along with valuable

 Technology Ages, and at Times, It Just Dies

-The system in my motorhome was the standard old Westek B&W system that is installed in tens pf thousands of motorhomes still running around the country.
+The system in my motorhome was the standard old Westek B&W system that is installed in tens of thousands of motorhomes still running around the country.

 Like mine, these older camera systems are starting to reach the end of their life expectancy, so I thought my search and selection might be of interest to my fellow RV owners.

-And, let me say, that I have been successful in finding a good American-made system and in finding a way to install it in my RV.
+I successfully found a good American-made system and figured out a way to install it in my RV.

 However, if you’re not good at, or comfortable with, working on a project like this, then I suggest you just go on over to your local Camping World or other RV service center and write them a check.
 They have systems that will work for you, and they’ll upgrade your system for you.
 But it’s going to cost you a lot more than my “jackleg” upgrade cost me.